airoprojects/visiope/README.md

     - `RESOURCES.md`: Markdown file listing additional resources related to the project.

 - `test.ipynb`: Jupyter Notebook for testing various components of the project.

-## Getting Started

-To get started with the project, please follow the steps below:

-1. Clone the repository: `git clone https://github.com/your-username/mars-terrain-segmentation.git`
-2. Set up the dataset by running the data loading scripts in the `dataloader/` directory.
-3. Explore the different models available in the `models/` directory and choose the one you want to use.
-4. Train the chosen model using the training code provided.
-5. Evaluate the trained model using the evaluation code provided.
-6. Experiment with different loss functions from the `loss/` directory if desired.
-7. Customize the code as per your requirements and explore other functionalities.

 ## License